 - Eyewitness testimony indicating that the driver smelled of alcohol, had slurred speech and glassy eyes and wove across lanes, crossed the center line, ran a red light, or engaged in other dangerous driving behavior.

-Social media evidence or text messages may also establish that a driver had been out drinking before getting behind the wheel and causing an accident.
+Social media evidence or text messages may also establish that a driver had been out drinking before getting behind the wheel and causing a car accident.

 With his law enforcement background, Randy Sevenish brings a unique perspective and set of investigative skills to these accidents.
 He knows and understands the important details that go into establishing a solid case.